-During 2017, the four wells provided 162,098,000 gallons of potable water to 2,827 residential, commercial, municipal and industrial accounts.
+During 2021, the four wells provided potable water to 2,871 residential, commercial, municipal, and industrial accounts.
 These sources also supply water for fire protection.

 The Town of Halifax distribution system consists of approximately 49 miles of water mains ranging in size from two to twelve inches in diameter.
 The Town has one water storage facility: the Plymouth Street Tank, which is an elevated steel tank located behind the Town Hall.
 The tank was constructed in 1960 and has a capacity of a half million gallons.
-The Tank was rehabilitated in late 2015.
+The Tank was rehabilitated in late 2015 and was fully cleaned in the Fall of 2021.